-I recently wrote about the prevalence of breakups between founders of companies.
+I recently wrote about the prevalence of founder breakups of companies.

 So how do you prevent founder breakups?
 You should be able to call each other out and the other side needs to listen.
 I mean really listen, not just play lip service.
 Founders need to be proactive about cultivating trust between each other and those around them by taking the other's concerns seriously.